FREE! FREE! FREE!

 Here are some ideas, but don't miss our big list from "The Great Outdoors - Guide to parks, nature, trails and gardens"

-Hike on boardwalks through a swamp to observe wildlife in this interesting park, covering 7,768 acres of varied habitats.
+Great Swamp National Wildlife Refuge has magnificent boardwalks that lets you navigate through a swamp to observe wildlife.
+This interesting park covers 7,768 acres of varied habitats.
 There are easy hikes with many ADA accessible.
 This an important resting and feeding area for more than 244 species of birds; Fox, deer, muskrat, turtles, fish, frogs and a wide variety of wildflowers and plants can be found on the refuge.
 Stop by the Visitor Center to get a map of their miles of trails and boardwalks to explore.

-Enjoy miles of nature with the NYC skyline as the backdrop.
+Liberty State Park has miles of nature with the NYC skyline as the backdrop.
 Central Railroad Terminal of New Jersey AND Richard Sullivan Nature Area are adjacent and there are ample spots to play and picnic.

 Trailside Nature and Science Center – It may seem small, but it is chock full of displays, including live animals, dioramas, the night sky and more.
 Located in Watchung Reservation, there are miles of trails, a deserted village, and a fabulous playground in the “Loop”.